rh-mobb/documentation/content/docs/aro/aro-acr/index.md

 Network traffic between the Private ARO cluster and the registry's private endpoints traverses the virtual network and a private link on the Microsoft backbone network, eliminating exposure from the public internet.

->NOTE: If you are interested in deploy and integrate an ACR with a public endpoint and connect them into an ARO cluster follow the Use [ACR with ARO guide](https://learn.microsoft.com/en-us/azure/openshift/howto-use-acr-with-aro).
+>NOTE: If you are interested in deploy and integrate an ACR with a public endpoint and connect them into an ARO cluster follow the [How-to Use ACR with ARO guide](https://learn.microsoft.com/en-us/azure/openshift/howto-use-acr-with-aro).

 ## Prepare your ARO cluster